Saliha: British Mandate era

-1948 war and aftermath
+1948 war: massacre and depopulation

-Between 30 October 1948 and 2 November 1948, Saliha was the first of three villages (the others being Safsaf and Jish) in which a massacre was committed by the 7th Brigade of the Israel Defense Forces under the command of General Moshe Carmel.
+Israeli forces perpetrated a massacre in Saliha during the 1948 Palestine war.
+Between 30 October 1948 and 2 November 1948, Saliha was the first of three villages in which a massacre was committed by the 7th Brigade of the Israel Defense Forces under the command of General Moshe Carmel.
+The other two instances being the Safsaf massacre and a massacre in Jish.

 In the case of Saliha, Israeli archival sources say the troops entered the village and blew up a structure, possibly a mosque, killing the 60 to 94 people who had taken refuge inside.
 These estimates are based on documentary evidence that include a 6 November 1948 diary entry by Yosef Nahmani.
 When Nahmani's papers was first published by his commander Yosef Weitz in 1965, guided by propagandistic motives, he laundered it to remove details of atrocities such as those which took place in Saliha.
 Nahmani refers to "'60 - 70' men and women murdered after 'they had raised a white flag'".
 Also referenced by Morris are handwritten notes taken by Aharon Cohen from the Mapam Political Committee meeting on 1 November 1948 in which Galili, or Moshe Erem is recorded as stating: "94 in Saliha blown up in a house".
 In accounts recorded from interviews with Saliha families, now resident in Lebanon, Robert Fisk provides a different version.

 Nimr Aoun (b.1915), one of two survivors of the massacre in the square, says that when the Jewish army arrived, leaflets were handed over to villagers saying they would be spared if they surrendered, which they duly did.
 The area was surrounded by thirteen tanks (other accounts speak of 10 armoured cars) and, while the villagers stood together, the Israelis opened fire.
 He survived, though wounded, by hiding under corpses and then crawling off under cover of night, finding a donkey and riding it to Maroun for surgery.

 In an earlier interview Aoun said the villagers were summoned from a crier to assemble in the village square in front of a mosque.
 Two Israeli officers sipped coffee as the locals gathered.
 The crowd was then asked to hand over their weapons, and then the Arabic-speaking officer turned to converse with his troops, after which machine guns on top of the armoured cars opened fire and killed some 70 villagers.
 The corpses were left to rot for four days, and then Israeli bulldozers came and piled them into the mosque, which was then blown up with explosives.
 Many villagers hoped to return, waiting nearby in Lebanese villages with relatives, but they ended up settling in the Tyre suburb of Shabriha.